bucanero/ps3loadx/README.md

 `ICON0.PNG`: optional app. image

 `title.txt`: it countain one text line with the name app name.
-It it don't exist PS3LoadX uses `app_folder` as title. i.e: "My application - test 1"
+If it doesn't exists PS3LoadX uses `app_folder` as title. i.e: "My application - test 1"

 Sending SELF files from the net
 -------------------------------

-You need send it from the PC using psloadx.exe (see PSL1GHT tools)
+You need to send the `.self` from the PC using `psloadx.exe` (see PSL1GHT tools)

-For example from one .bat file under windows:
+For example from one .bat file under Windows:
 ```
 set PS3LOAD = tcp:192.168.2.12 // -> PS3 IP